Berwick Film & Media Arts Festival

 Berwick Film & Media Arts Festival (BFMAF) is an annual festival with a focus on new cinema and artists' moving image.

 The festival programme takes place across Berwick-upon-Tweed in the North East of England, UK and includes exhibitions, film screenings, live events, school screenings and family activities.

 The festival was established in 2005 by its current Chairman Professor Huw Davies and artist Marcus Coates.
 Peter Taylor has been Festival Director since January 2015.
 As an Arts Council England National Portfolio organisation, BFMAF receives regular funding from Arts Council England.

+BFMAF 2025

+The 20th edition of the Festival is scheduled to take place in Berwick 27-30 March 2025.

+BFMAF 2024

+The 19th edition of the Festival took place in Berwick 7-10 March 2024.
+Films shown included Malqueridas, Bedwin Hacker, The Human Surge, A Stolen Meeting, barrunto, Ouroboros, Dreaming and Dying, The Buriti Flower, Mamántula, Isabelle Stengers: Building Hope on the Edge of the Abyss, All That You Could Be, and Reality or Not.

+BFMAF 2023

+The 18th edition of the Festival took place in Berwick 3-5 March 2023.
+Locations included the Maltings Main House, Maltings Henry Travers, and the Magdalene Fields Golf Club.
+The programme included Nedarma, Let Us Flow, Anerca: Breath of Life, The Pleasures of Unbelonging, The Blue Mammy, Hello Dankness, Wolf and Dog, Home Invasion, Being in a Place, Maputo Nakuzandza, Care, Arnold is a Model Student, Paradiso, and tempo.

 BFMAF 2021

-The 17th edition of the Festival will take place in Berwick and online 10–30 September 2021.
+The 17th edition of the Festival took place in Berwick and online 10–30 September 2021.

 BFMAF 2020

 The 16th edition of the Festival took place online from Thursday 17 September – Sunday 11 October 2020.

 BFMAF 2020 featured a new online platform where artists and filmmakers’ work were expanded through conversation, new writing and podcasts over three weeks.
 Audiences throughout the UK and filmmakers and arts professionals from across the globe were invited to share in a Festival programme that embodied a pluralist and accessible cinema.

 Access to the Festival was on a pay what you can basis in the UK with professional accreditation available worldwide.